How we use your information

 Security and performance

 SIM UK uses a third-party IE Design to help maintain the security and performance of the SIM UK website.
+Data from the forms on our website is stored for up to three months on servers maintained by IE Design.
 To deliver this service it processes the IP addresses of visitors to the SIM UK website.
 The security and performance of the servers are managed Foxhall Solutions who do not retain any personal information.
 There are agreements with IE Design and Foxhall Solutions which confirm that these providers will not use SIM-UK’s personal data for any other purpose.

 People who contact us via social media